Derek Carr Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- Carr's 140 passing yards in one matchup against the Eagles are 149.5 less than yards than his over/under in Sunday's game.
+- Carr threw for 140 passing yards in one matchup against the Eagles, 149.5 fewer yards his over/under in Sunday's game.

 - Carr threw a touchdown pass in that contest against the Eagles.